 The other day Tim and I walked out the side door of our house, the one in the kitchen beneath our upstairs neighbor’s stairs, and I said to him how strange it was to step outside and see so much life around us.
 As he mentioned in the last post, late February around here has meant occasional warm days, with the grass beginning to grow, the birds chirping, the air fragrant, the skies blue; that’s the sort of day that this was.
 I had my hair pulled back in a ponytail, no makeup on, wearing an outfit of yoga pants and Tim’s crewneck gray sweatshirt that reminds of something 1980s dads would wear.
 We were going for a walk, telling ourselves to get some fresh air, to stretch our legs, to exit the house we’d been cocooned in for the last few days, mourning the very opposite of what these bright, new signs of life were signifying as we breathed them in.
-It’s strange to be surrounded by signs of life when your body is bearing the signs of death, and the physical realities of an empty womb are loud realities, hard to distract yourself from, hard to push away.
+It’s strange to be surrounded by signs of life, babies being pushedin the best tandem stroller, flowers in bloom, when your body is bearing the signs of death, and the physical realities of an empty womb are loud realities, hard to distract yourself from, hard to push away.

 We hadn’t known we were pregnant for long.
 We’d only known for a number of days, actually, just long enough to get in a routine of falling asleep talking about baby names, buy a little vintage newborn outfit at Goodwill, download a Baby app on our phones that would end up reminding me this past Monday that my baby would have been six weeks old, forming its nose and ears.
 One day we were staring at each other in joy (and a little bit of terror), talking about decorating a baby’s room and bringing a kid home at Christmas, and the next day, we weren’t.